XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 6. To add test cases, just put **input files only** in the "tests" subfolder

 7. For details, please take a glance at the sample hhsoj folder

+# Admin Platform
+You can login to the admin platform at "/admin/login.jsp", input the adminPassword and adminUsername in the box(you should have filled them in the config.json) then you can enjoy your admin journey at "/admin/platform.jsp" :)

+You can
+- See the id of all users/submissions/blogs
+- See the system directory
+- Clears the judging queue with a specified verdict

 # Languages